toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 Each index represents a day waiting for a warmer temperature.
 When I see a warmer day, I pop all colder days from the stack and compute the distance.
 Each index is pushed and popped once, so the solution runs in O(n) time.

+## 34. Find First and Last Position of Element in Sorted Array
+Easy.
+Binary Search.